About

 Basic Income and Welfare

-• A Basic Income replaces all welfare payments of the same or less value and partially replaces larger payments.
+• A Basic Income will replace all welfare payments of the same or less value and partially replaces larger payments.

-• People with special needs will receive the Basic Income and top-up payments to maintain their current welfare income levels.
+• People with special needs on welfare payment levels higher than the Basic Income will receive the Basic Income and top-up payments to maintain their current welfare income levels.

 In summary, a Basic Income is a payment that is substantial enough to be worthwhile while small enough to be affordable, which is topped up to current welfare payment levels for those with special needs.